Great tips on

 Store your bars in a brown paper bag (avoid bags with ink), and allow your bars to cure for six weeks.
 Half way through the curing process, turn over your bars to expose the other side.

-More Great Make it Yourself Recipes
+Learn More Make Your Self Recipes

 New!
 Comments